-Note The Reset Setup Data command will return the Terminal Port Baud rate to its default setting of 38,400 Baud.
+Note The Reset Setup Data command will return the Terminal Port Baud rates to their default settings of 38,400 Baud.
 The PC Baud rate may have to be adjusted.

 Reset Event Memory (E)

 The Reset Event Memory command will permanently remove from memory all Event Records that were previously logged.
 Records from each of 128 possible days will be deleted.